papyri/site-docs/checklist.md

 = _Le Papyrus Thmouis 1, colonnes 68—160_, ed.
 S. Kambitsis.
 Paris 1985.
 (Publ.Sorb.Pap.
 III).

 ### P.Thomas
 = _Essays and Texts in Honor of J.David Thomas_, ed.
 T. Gagos and R.S.
 Bagnall.
 Oakville 2001.
 (Am.Stud.Pap.
 XLII) Nos.
 1-31.
 Nos.
 8 and 9 are ostraca; nos.
 10 and 19 inscriptions; nos.
 16 and 17 are wooden mummy labels; no. 18 a limestone mummy label; no. 31 is a graffito.
 No. 6 is Latin; Nos.
-20, 24 and 25 are bilingual, Greek and Latin; no. 18 is Demotic and no. 31 is Coptic.
-[Oxbow] [Online: AWDL](http://hdl.handle.net/2333.1/7m0cg357)
+20, 24 and 25 are bilingual, Greek and Latin; no. 18 is Demotic and no. 31 is Coptic. &#91;Oxbow&#93; [Online: AWDL](http://hdl.handle.net/2333.1/7m0cg357)

 ### P.Tor.
 = "Papyri graeci Regii Taurinensis Musei Aegyptii," ed.
 A. Peyron in Reale Accademia di Torino, Classe di Scienze Morali, Storiche e Filologiche, Memorie 31 (1827) 9—188 and 33 (1829) 1—80.
 Nos.
 1-14.
 Texts republished in UPZ and P.Tor.Amen.
 [MF 2.85]